London's Burning (TV series): Series 1–3 (1988–1990)

 The TV show was a weekly episodic drama that began on 20 February 1988.
 Paul Knight was the show's producer.
 Knight appointed writers such as Anita Bronson, David Humphries, Simon Sharkey, and Tony Hoare.
 Directors included Gerry Poulson, Gerry Mill, John Reardon, Keith Washington and Alan Wareing.
 The camera crews had to be committed and cautious when working with fire.
 Emergencies—or 'shouts'—would not only be fires, but included a range of incidents from cats up trees to major road accidents.
 Each episode ran for 50 minutes (one hour with advertisement breaks).
 The first series (1988) consisted of five episodes while the second series (1989) and the third series (1990) consisted of eight episodes.
 These series episodes were mostly filmed at Dockhead fire station in Bermondsey in London, and used actual firefighters working shifts as extras for the programme.
 A studio near the station was used for crowded mess scenes, but they also used the fire station's actual mess, bay and watchroom throughout the series.

 'Ding Dong Merrily' Christmas special

-A Christmas special was transmitted between series 1 and 2 on 25 December 1988, on ITV.
+A Christmas special was transmitted between series 1 and series 2 on 25 December 1988, on ITV.
 The special followed Blue Watch on duty on Christmas Day.